 Pinterest alone has enough ideas to make your head spin.
 Etsy also has inexpensive shops to help customize your room and coordinate with a roommate.
 Of course, decorating for a girl’s room is drastically different from a boy, but both will need a little extra organization.
 Either way, check the size bed their dorm will provide.
 Freshman housing and Mahoney, Pearson, and Eaton have extra-long twin beds and many stores start selling those sheet sets over the summer just for this purpose, but University Village has full-size beds.
 Consider purchasing a full/queen comforter even for a single bed at first.
 It will hang over (and cover the storage under the bed), but it will keep you from having to buy a new, larger comforter the following year should your student move into an apartment.

-Clever and Chic
+Clever and Chic Dorm Room

 There are so many clever things to help organize these days.
 I use bed risers because they give students extra storage space under their bed (perhaps an under-the-bed box or some plastic drawers at the least).
-University of Miami bed frames are not permitted to be altered in any way, so if your student wishes to have a loft bed it must be pre-ordered ahead of time here and is delivered directly to their room already assembled when your student arrives on campus.
+University of Miami bed frames are not permitted to be altered in any way, so if your student wishes to have a loft bed it must be pre-ordered ahead of time and is delivered directly to their room already assembled when your student arrives on campus.
 At the end of the school year, your student leaves the bed frame in place, as is, in their dorm room.
 Some kids like to put a mini-fridge in the loft, shelves, and ottomans that provide both storage and extra seating space for when their friends come to hang out.
 Each dorm room also comes standard with a hutch over their desk.
-They will need a place for their books, printer (if they bring, but really printing is included with their student fees, not necessary to bring their own) a desk lamp, or even microwave or coffee maker (unless they are living in apartment style and the kitchen items can go in the kitchen).
+They will need a place for their books, printer (if they bring, but really printing is included with their student fees, not necessary to bring their own) a desk lamp, or even microwave or coffee maker (unless they are living in apartment-style and the kitchen items can go in the kitchen).
 There are clever little shelves that attach to the side of the bed that are rather useful to hold their phone, glasses, drinks, etc.

-Bed Bath & Beyond allows you to order and pick up near University of Miami so you don’t have to transport everything.
+Bed Bath & Beyond allows you to order and pick up near the University of Miami so you don’t have to transport everything.
 Lately covering the walls in big tapestries is the rage.
 My daughter has turned to Etsy to purchase many of her dorm decors from tapestries to wall art, from decorative pillows to a hanging light photo display.
 Etsy is a great place to shop as many items are more reasonably priced than the national retailers and they have unique items.
 Simply search dorm decor and start your search.
 It is actually a great idea because in some of the older dorm the walls are pretty beat up.

 I haven’t forgotten our sons; there just isn’t as much to say.
 It probably took us three times the amount of time to set up our daughter’s room compared to her male friends.
 Basically, they will need the same essentials, but as far as décor goes, most boys are happy with a poster or two and possibly a flag or banner.
 Dormify introduced a guy’s collection which is worth checking out.
 Canes paraphernalia is usually a hit too and Etsy has some great items including a rustic wood wall sign.

-My only other advice is to start shopping early, have items on hold to pick up at local Miami stores if possible and bring tools, extension cords, and double-sided tape.
+My only other advice is to start shopping early, have items on hold to pick up at local Miami stores if possible, and bring tools, extension cords, and double-sided tape.